Northleach: Church of England

-In 1961 a new restoration was begun, which includes seats designed by Sir Basil Spence and made by Gordon Russell.
+In 1961 a new restoration was begun, which included seats designed by Sir Basil Spence and made by Gordon Russell.
 In the chancel Gibbs' 1871 east window was replaced by a modern one of Christ in Majesty made by Christopher Webb in 1963.
 The church is now a Grade I listed building.
 Its benefice is now combined with the parishes of Cold Aston, Compton Abdale, Farmington, Hampnett, Haselton, Notgrove and Turkdean.

-The parish church has a number of monumental brasses.
+The parish church is notable for its number of monumental brasses.
 Most portray local wool merchants in civilian clothes with their wives: John Taylour (died 1400) and his wife Joane, Thomas Fortey (died 1447) with his wife Agnes and her first husband William Sors, John Fortey (died 1459), William Midwinter (died 1501) and his wife, Robert Serche (died 1501) and his wife Anne, Thomas Busshe (died 1526) and his wife Johane.
 In the chancel is a brass portraying a priest, William Lander (died 1530), in his Mass vestments.

 In 1700 William and Robert Cor of Aldbourne, Wiltshire cast a ring of six bells for the west tower.
 In 1897, the year of the Golden Jubilee of Queen Victoria, Mears and Stainbank of the Whitechapel Bell Foundry cast a new treble and second bell to increase the ring to eight, and the enlarged ring was rehung.
 In 1922 the sixth (formerly the fourth) bell from 1700 was recast.

 David Verey described the church as "next to Cirencester the most beautiful church in the Cotswolds".

 Congregational chapel

-Dissenters were recorded in Northleach in the 17th and 18th centuries, and by 1796 a Congregationalist group established was meeting in a room in the town.
+Dissenters were recorded in Northleach in the 17th and 18th centuries, and by 1796 a Congregationalist group was meeting in a room in the town.
 A chapel for it was built at West End in 1798, with a burial ground that remained in use until the 1950s.
 The chapel was recorded in 1801 as sharing a minister with the chapel at Pancakehill in Chedworth, an arrangement that continued until about 1950.
 In 1851 the congregation numbered 80 and in 1860 a new chapel was built for it on the main street by the marketplace.
 In 1900 membership had declined to 28.
 In 1964 the chapel needed extensive repairs, so it was sold and converted into a house.
 For a while the congregation worshipped in the Cotswold Hall, but by 1969 it had so few members that it was meeting in a member's home.